djhshih/exercise-mol-biol/README.md

 Design experiments to show that p53 regulates p21 in *TP53* wildtype glioblastoma.
 Collectively, the experiments must show that:

-a) TP53 binds to the promoter of p21
+- TP53 binds to the promoter of p21
-b) TP53 binding to p21 promoter causes changes in expression
+- TP53 binding to p21 promoter causes changes in expression
-c) Disruption of p53 disrupts p21 expression in glioblastoma
+- Disruption of p53 disrupts p21 expression in glioblastoma

 ## Scenario D